KelCodesStuff/Selenium-Testing/README.md

 # Selenium Testing Project

-This project contains automated tests for navigating and interacting with the Apple website using Selenium, PyTest, and Selenoid for browser automation.
+This project contains automated tests for navigating and interacting with websites using Selenium, PyTest, and Selenoid for browser automation.
 The tests are configured to run on both **Chrome** and **Firefox** browsers.
 Aqua IDE is used for development.

 ## Table of Contents
 - [Technologies](#technologies)